 Quantum simulators are devices that are purpose built to simulate a target quantum system without needing to be as powerful or as versatile as universal quantum computers.
 Because they are easier to build than full quantum computers, they promise to be among the first quantum technologies to be practically useful.

 We have contributed to the development of quantum simulators that were the first to experimentally demonstrate several phenomena that were otherwise too difficult to study in the laboratory, including partially coherent quantum walks,7 topologically protected bound states,9 and environment-assisted quantum transport17 (which we previously described in the context of photosynthetic energy transport).

-We are currently developing next-generation analog quantum simulators for simulating chemical processes—stay tuned or come join us!
+We are currently furthering our analog simulation platform for chemical processes—stay tuned or come join us!

 Transport phenomena on a quantum scale appear in a variety of systems, ranging from photosynthetic complexes to engineered quantum devices.
 It has been predicted that the efficiency of coherent transport can be enhanced through dynamic interaction between the system and a noisy environment.
 We report an experimental simulation of environment-assisted coherent transport, using an engineered network of laser-written waveguides, with relative energies and inter-waveguide couplings tailored to yield the desired Hamiltonian.
 Controllable-strength decoherence is simulated by broadening the bandwidth of the input illumination, yielding a significant increase in transport efficiency relative to the narrowband case.
 We show integrated optics to be suitable for simulating specific target Hamiltonians as well as open quantum systems with controllable loss and decoherence.